GrupoDiana/BRT-Documentation/docs/osc/source.md

 `/source/gain <string source_id> <float gain>`

-`source_id`: identifier assigned to the sound source for further references to it
+`source_id`: identifier assigned to the sound source for further references to it.
+If the source doesn't exist, the command is ignored.

 `gain`: Gain, expressed in dB. the source, as red from the file or the input channel is multiplied by 10^(gain/20)